 Are there long term loans for bad credit?

-If you’re struggling to cope with your financial commitments (such as revolving debt like credit card payments), you may decide to consolidate your debts by taking out a long-term loan for bad credit.
+If you’re struggling to cope with your financial commitments (such as revolving debt like credit card payments), you may decide to consolidate your debts by taking out a personal loan for bad credit.
 This is convenient since the APR on a personal loan is much lower and it allows you to keep better track of when the single loan payment is due.
 However, you should bear in mind that although the monthly instalments will be more affordable, you may find that you’re extending the loan term.
 As a result, you may end up repaying more interest in the long run.

 If you have a poor credit rating, it is possible to take out a long term or installment loan although you may find that you have fewer choices in lender.
 Also, as your past credit history shows that you have a higher risk of defaulting on the loan, you might find that you have to pay a significantly higher APR than someone with a better credit score.
 The alternative is to borrow from an online bad credit direct lender.
 You can read more about those here.